 - 1. Upon completion of record drawings, provide two paper copies to the University for review. - 2.
-Following University review, and incorporating comments as applicable, provide on copy of final Record Drawings on Mylar, and one electronic copy on CD ROM.
+Following University reviews, and incorporating comments as applicable, provide one signed and sealed copy of final Record Drawings on Mylar, one on paper and one electronic copy on CD ROM.